adelasimnova/snake-game/README.md

 [Demo](https://snake.simnova.sk/)

 This is a simple Snake Game built with JavaScript, HTML, and CSS.
-The player controls a snake that grows in length each time it eats an apple, and the goal is to score as many points as possible without hitting the game boundaries.
+The player controls a snake that moves around the board and scores points by eating apples, the goal is to score as many points as possible without hitting the game boundaries.
+The game ends when the snake hits the edge of the board.

+Currently, the snake does not grow after eating an apple — this feature is not yet implemented.

 ## Game Features
 **Responsive Controls:** Use the arrow keys to control the snake's direction.